Playwrights

 Introduction

-Playwrights, also known as writers, dramatists, or script writers, write the story for theatrical productions.
+Playwrights, also known as writers, dramatists, and script writers, write the story for theatrical productions.
 The story or script is written in a special format.
 The playwright writes the words that the characters speak next to or under each character’s name.
 The individual writes the dialogue, the setting descriptions, and directions for the actors and actresses to take during the production.
 He or she may also make changes or revisions when necessary when the play is staged.

 Quick Facts